SahilShikalgar/Task-Manager---Angular-Laravel-MySql/README.md

 	1) Cut and paste this folder to htdocs

-	2) Change the sql credentails in .env and database name.
+	2) Change the sql credentials in .env and database name.